We register complementary health practitioners from the following eighteen professions:

 If you wish to add a discipline to your CNHC registration you need to be verified for that new discipline.
 You also need to ensure your existing registration is up to date.
 If your existing registration is due to expire soon you will need to renew before adding a discipline.
 Click here for details

 Renewal is a simple online process.
 Just login to MyCNHC, click renew and follow the online steps.
 You can then pay the renewal fee online.
-If you wish to pay over the phone then just click 'Alternative Payment Method' when you get to the payments step.
+If you wish to pay over the phone then just click 'Pay by Phone' when you get to the payments step.

 The Professional Standards Authority for Health and Social Care (PSA) is the independent government-appointed body that oversees and scrutinises the work of the nine statutory medical, health and care regulators.
 These include the General Medical Council (GMC), the Nursing and Midwifery Council (NMC) and the Health and Care Professionals Council (HCPC).